Table of Contents

-Installation of shellcheck
+Installation

 sudo apt install shellcheck